-Sample Student #3 is a school-age student with a disability in a secondary-level ungraded program who attends an approved private school for students with disabilities.
+Sample Student #3 is a school-age student with a disability in a secondary-level ungraded program who attends an approved private school for students with disabilities as a "day placement."

 Sample Student #4 is school-age student with a disability in an elementary-level ungraded program who was placed in a residential school for students with disabilities.